 What is a Missouri Bonded Title?

-A bonded title is just like a regular title, except it is marked "bonded".
-Maybe you have heard of a "salvage title" or a "rebuilt title".
-A bonded title is one of the same.
-A bonded title is a regular title that has a surety bond attached to it.
+A bonded title is just like a regular title but it is marked "bonded", meaning that it has a surety bond attached to it.

 When you get a bonded title, you are promising that you are the true owner the vehicle.
 If someone comes forward later on and says that they are the owner of the vehicle and that you should not have been granted a bonded title, they can make a claim on your bond.
 If the claim is determined to be valid, the surety company would pay the person a fair amount.
 It would then be your responsibility to repay the surety.